JermellB/restagraph/README.md

 ## License

+GPLv3.

-Not yet chosen, but the short version: you're free to use it, and you're free to build on it.
+My intention: you're free to use it, and you're free to build on it.
 If you extend the code itself, I expect you to share your changes.

 # Quick start